DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/05 Customize the Appearance/05 Customize the Content/5 Switching Templates On the Fly.md

 If you need to render different templates depending on a specific condition, define them inside the **Popup** container using the DevExtreme [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Components/Markup_Components/dxTemplate/') markup component.
-You can switch the templates on the fly by changing the [contentTemplate](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/contentTemplate.md '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#contentTemplate') option's value.
+You can switch the templates on the fly by changing the [contentTemplate](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/contentTemplate.md '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#contentTemplate') property's value.

 ---
 ##### jQuery